 6.45.
 HERO project - in recognition of the fact that local authorities need to look beyond the accommodation needs of homeless people and address underlying issues such as debt, long term unemployment and lack of educational opportunities, Sevenoaks DC has attracted external funding to develop this trailblazer enhanced housing advice project.
 Through a specialist advisor, they provide holistic advice on housing, debt, welfare benefits, saving money on fuel bills, retraining and further education options, getting back to work and business start-up.
-The project has been very successful and has helped x clients since it was set up.
-Although funding for the project expires in June 2011, Sevenoaks is determined to use the lessons of the project to evolve its housing options service into a more holistic service.
+The project has been very successful and has helped many clients since it was set up.
+Although funding for the project is due to expire in June 2012, Sevenoaks is determined to use the lessons of the project to evolve its housing options service into a more holistic service.